10-20-Life Law Defense Attorney in Miami

 Fighting to Prevent Heightened Penalties for the Accused in Fort Lauderdale

 Under Florida Law, crimes involving firearms are harshly prosecuted.
-The 10-20-Life Law, also known as “Use a gun and you’re done” is a statute which greatly increases the penalties for several crimes.
-Under Florida Criminal Code 77.087 criminal offense may be reclassified as a life felony, second-degree felony, or first-degree felony if the offender carries, displays, uses, or threatens to use, or attempts to use a firearm during the commission of such felony.
+The 10-20-Life Law, also known as “Use a gun and you’re done,” is a statute that increases the penalties for several crimes.
+Under Florida Criminal Code 77.087, a criminal offense may be reclassified as a life felony, second-degree felony, or first-degree felony if the offender carries, displays, uses, threatens to use, or attempts to use a firearm during the commission of such felony.

 - 10 years if they carried a firearm

 - 20 years if the firearm was discharged during the crime

 - 25 years to life if any person was seriously injured or died as the result of a discharge of the firearm during the crime

 The 10-20-Life Law is covered under section 775.087 of Florida’s Criminal Code and reads as follows:

 Unless otherwise provided by law, whenever a person is charged with a felony, except a felony in which the use of a weapon or firearm is an essential element, and during the commission of such felony the defendant carries, displays, uses, threatens to use, or attempts to use any weapon or firearm, or during the commission of such felony the defendant commits an aggravated battery, the felony for which the person is charged shall be reclassified as follows: